 The Swiss tax system is a federalist one.
 It includes three levels: federal taxes, cantonal taxes, and communal taxes.
 So far, the 26 cantons had their own tax laws with different tax systems.
 Municipalities can determine the amount of their taxes according to cantonal laws.
 Federal tax is calculated as a percentage of cantonal tax.
 So, in Switzerland, taxation differs from canton to canton and from one commune to another.

 The direct federal corporate tax income is charged at a flat rate of 8.5% on profit after tax.
 Therefore, this type of tax is deductible for tax purposes and reduces the applicable taxable amount (ie taxable income), resulting in a tax before the profit of approximately 7.83%.
 It should be mentioned that, till now, at the federal level, Switzerland does not levy corporate capital tax.

 Cantonal and communal levels

 Each canton has its own tax legislation and collects cantonal and communal corporate income taxes and capital taxes at different rates, in addition to direct federal corporate tax.
 Thus, the tax burden on income varies from canton to canton, and some cantonal and communal taxes are imposed at progressive rates.
-Therefore, as the current differences in the tax system are significant, the choice of the canton to open a company in Switzerland is important in everything that means tax planning.
+Therefore, as the current differences in the tax system are significant, the choice of the canton you would open a company in Switzerland should be a major factor of consideration during tax planning.